Autumnal essential oils for embracing change

-- Try an inhalation treatment with 3-5 drops of each Bergamot, Chamomile and Frankincense to release any built up emotion.
-Mix these into steaming hot water in the sink, lean over the sink and hold a towel over your head, taking deep inhales and exhales for a few minutes at a time (keep your eyes closed).
+Try an inhalation treatment with 3-5 drops of each Bergamot, Chamomile and Frankincense to release any built up emotion.
+Mix these into steaming hot water in the sink (or a bowl), lean over the sink and hold a towel over your head, taking deep inhales and exhales for a few minutes at a time (keep your eyes closed).

 There are essential oils that can help us accept the changes that are happening in our lives too:

 Create a fragrant ‘Change’ room spritz.
 Add up to 40 drops of your own preference of Cypress, Melissa and Rosewood essential oils in 100ml Orange Flower Hydrolat.
 These comforting, yet uplifting oils reassure us that we have much more happiness ahead of us.
 Cypress, particularly, helps stagnant energy flow, allowing more focus.